JbC talks VY

 Buckle up, folks.
 Juicebox Confession is about to take on Vermont Yankee.

 I am going to assume you all are familiar with the nuclear power plant that currently resides in Vernon (which just so happens to be my hometown).
 I am also going to assume that you do not live under a rock since you are reading this.
 That would mean that you know all about the major announcement a few weeks ago that Vermont Yankee is to close their doors for good next year.
+And, if you know all that then you most definitely know that there is a very visible line that divides the great folks of this area.
+The pro-VYers and the anti-VYers.
+Ok, now that we are all on the same page, let’s get into it.

 I will start by saying that my personal opinion of this matter bears no weight into what we are about to discuss.
 I will, however, for the sake of transparency tell you that the plant makes me slightly uneasy.
 I don’t fully understand nuclear power and therefore, the whole fear of the unknown takes control.
 I am, however, a big fan of electricity, local jobs, a healthy economy, and lower taxes for my mom.
 (Hi, Mom!!)
 When I first heard the news of the closing my knee-jerk reaction was "Oh, good."
 Then I started thinking.
 All those jobs, those families, those children ....